Rawlsian Assignments: Introduction

 We first show that, in any problem, there always exists a \textbf{unique} Rawlsian assignment.
 Roughly, if there were two Rawlsian assignments, one would consider the average assignment.
 In this assignment, agents who receive (with positive probability) the objects associated with the highest rank would be assigned them with a lower probability.

-We extend preferences over objects to preferences over lotteries using first order stochastic dominance (sd).
+We extend preferences over objects to preferences over lotteries using first-order stochastic dominance (sd).
 In words, an agent sd-prefers a lottery if it guarantees her a weakly higher probability of receiving her most preferred object, a weakly higher probability of receiving her two most preferred objects, and so on.
 An assignment sd-dominates another assignment if for every agent, the lottery she receives in the first assignment is sd-preferred to the lottery in the second assignment.
-We prove that the Rawlsian rule is \textbf{sd-efficient}, it is not sd-dominated by any other rule, and \textbf{anonymous}, agents' allocations do not depend on their names.
-The drawback is that the Rawlsian rule is manipulable (it is not sd-strategyproof).
+We prove that the Rawlsian rule is \textbf{sd-efficient} and \textbf{anonymous}: no assignment sd-dominates the Rawlsian assignment, and agents’ allocations do not depend on their names.

+We also study the incentive properties of the Rawlsian rule.
+Although the Rawlsian rule is not sd-strategy-proof, we show that this limitation is not specific to our construction: there is a fundamental incompatibility between worst-rank minimization and even weak strategy-proofness requirements.
+At the same time, the Rawlsian rule satisfies several robustness properties that are closely connected to its objective.
+It satisfies group lower invariance: groups of agents cannot affect any agent's probability of receiving low-ranked objects by changing only the relative order of higher-ranked objects.
+It also satisfies consistency and non-bossiness.
+These properties distinguish the Rawlsian rule from standard alternatives such as probabilistic serial and random serial dictatorship, as well as from other rules with an egalitarian objective, such as the positive and prudent equality rules of \cite{duddy2025egalitarian}.

 The construction of our concept resembles the welfarist definition of the classic probabilistic serial rule \citep{bogomolnaia2001new}, proposed by \cite{bogomolnaia2015random,bogomolnaia2018most}.
 The author describes the probabilistic serial (PS) rule in terms of the cumulative probabilities of each agent being assigned her top $k$ objects.
 She shows that the PS rule is the unique rule that lexicographically maximizes the cumulative probabilities for all agent-preference pairs $(i,k)$.
 The Rawlsian criterion is based on a similar procedure but starts from the least preferred objects and minimizes their probability.
 Moreover, the Rawlsian rule lexicographically minimizes the cumulative probabilities preference by preference, instead of lexicographically minimizing the entire vector of cumulative probabilities.